4teamwork/ftw.linkchecker/README.rst

 Usage
 =====

-The linkchecker can be started with:
+The linkchecker can be started with (`--log logpath` optional):

 ::

-    bin/instance check_links --config path/to/config/file.json
+    bin/instance check_links --config path/to/config/file.json --log path/to/logfile.log

 Development